sdebruyn/dbt-timescaledb/docs/usage/compression.md

 !!! info
     Consult the [Timescale docs](https://docs.timescale.com/use-timescale/latest/compression/about-compression/) to learn more about compression.

-!!! note "Hypertables only for now"
-    For now, compression is only available on hypertables.
-Support for continuous aggregates will be added later.

 ## Usage

-Compression is a configuration option for hypertables.
+Compression is a configuration option for **hypertables and continuous aggregates**.
 The only required argument is `after`, referring to the time interval after which compression should be applied.
 This can be an interval or an integer depending on the data type of your time column.

 === "SQL"